danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-20-using-the-swiftui-imagerenderer.md

 The new SwiftUI 4 `ImageRenderer` does a great job of rendering snapshots of any SwiftUI views.
 It's available for iOS 16.0, macOS 13.0, tvOS 16.0 and watchOS 9.0 and can be tested in Xcode 14 beta.

 I'm currently struggling with how to best use async functionality in SwiftUI.
-I have therefore added a few `ImageRenderer` extensions that simplify things.
-You can find them in my [SwiftUIKit]({{page.swiftuikit}}) library.
+I have therefore added a few `ImageRenderer` extensions to [SwiftUIKit]({{project.url}}).
 Feel free to try it out and let me know what you think.